Web Development vs. Digital Marketing: Who Should You Hire?

 These fields work in tandem to set your business up for success.
 You will require both data analytics and a working site to appeal to your audience and see your sales increase.
 Today, many marketers have enough coding experience to edit a web page, so you might not even need a developer.

 Essentially, web development and digital marketing are essential for a business owner and should never be ignored.
 A developer will make a site that users enjoy, providing a stellar experience, while a marketer will turn those users into repeat customers.
 As the pandemic shifts entire industries online, more companies recognize their lack of online power and desperate need for a change in advertisement strategy.
-Businesses need to do everything in their power to stay afloat and pull ahead of the competition by creating a strong media presence and appealing to their online customers.
+Businesses like Still Up Marketing need to do everything in their power to stay afloat and pull ahead of the competition by creating a strong media presence and appealing to their online customers.